DanielDanielsson/notes/content/index.md

 title: Home 🏡
 ---

-#Hello 👋
+# Hello 👋

-Im Daniel, a webdeveloper and photographer based in the Gothenburg area in Sweden 🇸🇪 Welcome to my notes, or Digital garden that I post using Obsidian and Quartz.
+I’m Daniel.
+This is my little hypertext garden on the Internet — make yourself at home!

 ## About me

+Based in the Gothenburg area in Sweden 🇸🇪

 I work full time as a web developer and I freelance as a phographer in my spare time.

 I like creating things, preferably websites, photos and videos.